Ancient Egypt in the Western imagination: Egypt in cinema

 Hollywood's depictions of ancient Egypt are major contributors to the fantasy Egypt of contemporary popular culture.
 Karloff's memorable performance as "the Mummy" in his 1932 established the cinematic trope of ancient Egyptian mummies reanimating as undead monsters.
 The 1944 American horror film The Mummy's Curse was one of many that made use of this enduring undead antagonist.

 Cleopatra was a successful 1934 American epic film directed by Cecil B. deMille with starlet Claudette Colbert in the title role.
 DeMille's epic The Ten Commandments was a blockbuster of 1956; Jeanne Crain as Nefertiti in Queen of the Nile (1961) followed, then the Richard Burton and Elizabeth Taylor vehicle Cleopatra (1963).
 And in 1966, the 1895 novel Pharaoh was adapted into a Polish feature film.

 The popular science-fiction/action franchise Stargate, in which Egyptian gods are actually malevolent aliens, premiered as a film in 1994.
 A best-selling series of novels by French author and Egyptologist Christian Jacq, inspired by the life of Pharaoh Ramses II ("the Great"), had its first release in 1995.
 A remake of the 1932 Boris Karloff film, also called The Mummy, was released in 1999 and led to its own media franchise.

 21st century

 HBO's miniseries Rome features several episodes set in Greco-Roman Egypt.
 A faithful but anachronistic stage set of a court of Pharaonic Egypt (as opposed to the historically correct Hellenistic period) was built in Rome's Cinecittà studios.
 The series depicts intrigues between Cleopatra, Ptolemy XIII, Julius Caesar, and Mark Antony.

 La Reine Soleil, a 2007 animated film by Philippe Leclerc set in the tumultuous 18th Dynasty (c.
 1550 – 1292 BCE), portrays Akhenaten, Tutankhaten (later Tutankhamun), Akhesa (later Ankhesenamun), Nefertiti, and Horemheb in a complex struggle pitting the priests of Amun against Akhenaten's strict monotheistic innovations.

-A second remake of the The Mummy was released in 2017.
+A second remake of The Mummy was released in 2017.
 Fantastical representations of Egypt continue to feature in music videos and other products of Western popular culture of the 21st century.